 Katharine and St. Jude Children’s Research Hospital:

 In 2010, Katharine visited the St. Jude Children’s Research Hospital a couple times and they got to take her around.
-She was able to visit some of the laboratories where they were doing the work and research for the kids.
-That year, she hosted their carnival: Singing a little song for the kids, helped them decorating for the carnival.
+She visited some of the laboratories where they were doing the work and research for the kids.

 One year later, she recorded a holiday video with St. Jude Children’s Research Hospital.